 Procedure

 The placement of Orbera Gastric Balloon into the stomach is a simple, non-surgical outpatient procedure.
-First, a diagnostic test is done to make sure that there are no complications and it is safe to perform the procedure.
-After the diagnosis, the deflated gastric balloon is inserted through the esophagus into the stomach.
-Once it is placed in a proper position, the balloon is inflated with saline and a dye, or gas to maintain the required size.
-The procedure takes about 15 minutes to complete.
-The balloon is temporarily left in the stomach for about 6 months.
+First, a diagnostic test is done to make sure it is safe to perform the procedure.
+Then the deflated gastric balloon is inserted through the esophagus and into the stomach.
+Once it is in position, the balloon is inflated with saline and a dye, to maintain the required size.

 Post-Op Care

-After the procedure, you may experience some cramps and nausea, as your stomach would adjust to the balloon.
-Moreover, your throat may also feel a little sore.
-You need to follow a liquid or soft diet for a few weeks.
-This is followed by 6 months of supervised diet, suggested by a team of nutritionists and weight loss physicians at DFW Bariatrics and General Surgery.
+After the procedure, you may experience some cramps and nausea, as your stomach adjusts.
+Your throat may feel a little sore.
+You’ll follow a liquid or soft diet for a few weeks and followed by 6 months of a supervised diet plan.
+Our team will continue working closely with you during these 6 months.

 Risks & Complications